 This happens, in part, by establishing bonds between new and existing neighbors.
 “What drives us from places is the lack of connection to others.
 It is in connection that we build safe, functional, cities,” psychologist Mindy Thompson Fullilove wrote in her 2013 book, Urban Alchemy: Restoring Joy in America’s Sorted-Out Cities.

 This idea directly addresses primary goals in the South Indianapolis (So Indy) Quality of Life Plan created by residents in eight southside neighborhoods, including Bean Creek and Garfield Park.
-Certified by the City in 2017, the plan is now in its implementation stage with full-time staff and neighbors leading the way.
+Certified by the City in 2017, the plan is now in its implementation stage with staff and neighbors leading the way.
 Related So Indy goals include increasing mixed-use and quality rental housing, boosting job opportunities with an emphasis on trades, focusing on healthy food and gardens, increasing small businesses, and fostering social connectivity with affordable public programs.

 “We’ve been closely involved in this from the start and serve as So Indy’s convener and umbrella organization.
 We’re very dedicated to supporting its work in the southside community,” Walker said.
 “And, together with So Indy, we’re dedicated to equitable and inclusive community development with thoughtful approaches to keeping existing neighbors involved and informed.
 And we’re working hard to avoid displacement while building an even more diverse and resilient community on the south side.”